AI · The 2026 evaluation

 AI in cross-border M&A diligence.

-Target screening agents, document-diligence agents, regulatory-review agents, and integration-planning agents have rewritten what makes a cross-border target readable inside a competitive process.
+Target screening agents, document-diligence agents, regulatory-evaluation agents, and integration-planning agents have rewritten what makes a cross-border target clear inside a competitive process.

 08 · Sales